Arkansas racing officials vote not to suspend Bob Baffert - WHIZ News

-Hall of Fame trainer Bob Baffert has successfully appealed his 15-day suspension to the Arkansas Racing Commission, allowing the six-time Kentucky Derby winner to resume preparations to run Medina Spirit in next weekend’s Derby.
+Hall of Fame trainer Bob Baffert on Tuesday successfully appealed his 15-day suspension to the Arkansas Racing Commission, allowing the six-time Kentucky Derby winner to resume preparations to run Medina Spirit in next weekend’s Derby.

 Baffert was fined and suspended last year by Arkansas stewards for a pair of drug positives after Charlatan and Gamine tested positive for the painkiller lidocaine following their wins at Oaklawn Park on May 2.
-Charlatan won a division of the $1 million Arkansas Derby, while Gamine won another race that day.
+Charlatan won a division of the $1 million Arkansas Derby, while Gamine won another race.
 Both horses were disqualified and stripped of their purse money.

-After 13 1/2 hours of testimony over two days, the commission voted unanimously Tuesday to uphold the stewards’ ruling but with modifications.
-Those changes involve reducing the fines to $5,000 per horse, restoring the horses’ placings and purse money, and dropping Baffert’s suspension.
+After 13 1/2 hours of testimony from 14 witnesses over two days, the commission voted unanimously to uphold the stewards’ ruling but with modifications.
+The fines were reduced to $5,000 per horse, the horses’ placings and purse money were restored, and Baffert’s suspension was dropped.

+“It’s been an emotional drain.
+I’m happy with the results,” Baffert told The Associated Press by phone afterward.
+“I’m happy that the racing commissioners listened to all the people we brought in there.
+I want to thank them.”

 After the vote, an ARC member noted that there were problems on both sides of the case.